-Note: This table reflects the list of permitting, planning, and resource agencies expected to have regulatory authority at the time of initial writing, except where noted.
+Note: This table reflects the list of permitting, planning, and resource agencies expected to have regulatory authority at the time of this plan update, except where noted.
 This table will be updated and refined as the Project is developed and Project design and siting is finalized.